LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 **Purpose**

-Registers a new inventory type and validates that the structure matches `InvTypeStructType` before storing it for later use.
+Registers a new inventory type with comprehensive validation.
+The function checks that the structure matches `InvTypeStructType`, validates all nested table structures, and ensures no duplicate types are registered.

 **Parameters**

 * `typeID` (*string*): Unique identifier.
 Must not already be registered.
 * `invTypeStruct` (*table*): Definition matching `InvTypeStructType`.
 Must include `__index`, `typeID`, and `className`; server-side definitions may also provide `add`, `remove`, and `sync` functions.

 **Realm**